 This course introduces some of the most important and influential accounts of science to have been produced in modern times.
 It provides an opportunity to discover how philosophers, historians, anthropologists, and sociologists have grappled with the scientific enterprise, and to assess critically how successful their efforts have been.
 Authors likely include Karl Popper, Thomas Kuhn, Robert Merton, Steven Shapin, and Bruno Latour.

-Instructor(s): R. Richards; E. Kern Terms Offered: Autumn
+Instructor(s): A. Johns Terms Offered: Autumn

-Equivalent Course(s): HIST 25503, PHIL 25503
+Equivalent Course(s): HIST 25503

 HIPS 29810.
 Bachelor's Thesis Workshop.
 100 Units.